Documenting things

 Metadata

-This topic will be the focus of our Fall course EDS-213.
 This a very important topic for scientific reproducibility and for today we will be only provide a partial overview of this broader topic.

 Data life cycle, DataONE